 Always a favorite, The Children’s Wall of Art Contest is July 3rd from 10am - 12noon for age groups 2 to 18 years old.
 Registration includes a permission slip and a small fee for materials to create a piece of art on-site, with no supervision - only support - from parents.
 Awards will be presented at 1pm after the judge selects 3 winners in each age group.

 The Western Wildlife Art Show proudly presents juried art of over twenty artists from across the country.
 The gallery will be opened at no charge for guests to walk through, 9am - 7pm July 2nd and 3rd, and 9am - 5pm July 4th.
 Artists have a wide variety of their work for sale in their individual booths.

 We hope you will join us to experience this iconic local event, held in the Historic Veterinary Hospital at Ft.
 Robinson State Park.

-Fort Robinson State Park permit will be required.
+Fort Robinson State Park permit is required.
+Limited handicapped parking is available.

 Please leave pets at home - service animals are welcome.

 Virginia Coudron, an award-winning artist from Brookings, South Dakota, displays her artwork at many shows in the Midwest.
 Virginia works in oils, acrylic and pencil using a representational style depicting western, historical, wildlife, landscapes, as well as a contemporary series called The Human Land TM - original art depicting the human form as a part of the land and nature.
 She has previously won The Western Wildlife Art Show's Best of Show and People’s Choice awards.
 Her works can be found in galleries and private collections across the Midwest and Europe.